ARALIK

 Size: 2.40m x 2.40m x 2.20m

 Aralık is an architectural installation that creates interactive cultural heritage experiences through artificial intelligence.
-Within the scope of the International Architecture Biennial of Antalya, it explores the use of artificial intelligence in design, sustainability, the permeability of social and spatial boundaries.
-While "Interval" questions the contribution of AI to the sustainability of cultural heritage in public spaces, it also opens a gate towards new means of interactions in public spaces.
-The word "interval" is generally defined in dictionaries as "the distance between two things, an opening, a gap…, a narrow passage," while in music, it is defined as "the distance separating one sound from another…," and in mathematics, as "all the numbers between a beginning and an end…."
+Within the scope of the International Architecture Biennial of Antalya, it explores the use of artificial intelligence in design, sustainability, and the permeability of social and spatial boundaries.
+While "Aralık" questions the contribution of AI to the sustainability of cultural heritage in public spaces, it also opens a gate towards new means of interaction in public spaces.
+The Turkish word "Aralık" means interval in English.
+The word "aralık" is generally defined in dictionaries as "the distance between two things, an opening, a gap…, a narrow passage," while in music, it is defined as "the distance separating one sound from another…," and in mathematics, as "all the numbers between a beginning and an end…."
 However, the definition of "interval" can also be interpreted metaphorically.